 - (4) People engaged in frauds of one sort or another

 - (8) People who design things: Buildings, Landscapes, etc.

 - (17) Condemned and executed for capital crimes

 - (251) Women of note

 - (3) People who have founded a religious sect or cult

 - (3) People engaged in representing things via two-dimensional media

 - Graphic Arts: painters

-- (20) Artists using a 2-dimensional medium to represent things
+- (20) Artists using using paints of various type on a 2-dimensional medium to represent things

 - Inventors of one thing or other

 - (51) Knights of the Most Nobel Order of the Garter.